slongwell/slongwell.github.io/_posts/2016-09-25-karabiner-workaround.md

 *Note*: Before these changes take effect in a given application, the application must be restarted.
 A full computer restart is ideal.

-The resulting mapping is far less powerful - it lacks 'super-modifier' keys, keyboard vendor ID detection, and the ability to discern left and right `CTRL/OPT` keys.
+The resulting mapping is far less powerful - it lacks 'super-modifier' keys, keyboard vendor ID detection, and the ability to discern left and right <kbd>CTRL/OPT</kbd> keys.
 However, it should be an effective stopgap until Karabiner-Elements reaches maturity.
 Likewise, I'm only scratching the surface - I'm sure these missing features are possible (and probably easy) to implement, and, without delving into source code, I'd suspect Karabiner itself interacts with macOS in a similar manner, albeit with a C-based API.

+Updates:
-Update: the keybindings do not appear to pass through to terminal :(
+* These keybindings do not appear to override application-specific keybindings (e.g. in Terminal, Sublime)
+* A similar <kbr>CAPS</kbr> remapping can be performed natively without Karabiner-Elements (i.e. without Steps 1,2 above) by going to `System Preferences > Keyboard::Keyboard > Modifier Keys...`.
+Unlike Karabiner-Elements, this approach cannot distinguish between left and right modifier keys.

 See also:
 [Customizing the Cocoa Text System][a]